-Shareholder rights law firm Robbins LLP reminds investors that a purchaser of Overstock.com, Inc. (NASDAQ: OSTK) filed a class action complaint for alleged violations of the Securities Exchange Act of 1934 between May 9, 2019 and November 11, 2019.
-Overstock.com operates as an online retailer in the United States and Internationally.
+Shareholder rights law firm Robbins LLP reminds investors that a purchaser of Hamilton Beach Brands Holding Company (NYSE: HBB) filed a class action complaint against the Company for alleged violations of the Securities Exchange Act of 1934 between February 27, 2020 and May 8, 2020.
+Hamilton designs, markets, and distributes small electric household and specialty housewares appliances.

-If you suffered a loss as a result of Overstock's misconduct, click here.
+If you suffered a loss as a result of Hamilton's misconduct, click here.

 Attorney Advertising.
 Past results do not guarantee a similar outcome.